Market data: Technology solutions

-The business of providing technology solutions to financial institutions for data management has grown over the past decade, as market data management has emerged from a little-known discipline for specialists to a high-priority issue for the entire capital markets industry and its regulators.
-Providers range from middleware and messaging vendors, vendors of cleansing and reconciliation software and services, and vendors of highly scalable solutions for managing the massive loads of incoming and stored reference data that must be maintained for daily trading, accounting, settlement, risk management and reporting to investors and regulators.
+Technology solutions for financial data management have evolved significantly over the past decade.
+Market data management has grown significantly larger and in demand recently.
+Providers now offer a range of solutions, including middleware and messaging tools, software for data cleansing and reconciliation, and scalable platforms capable of managing large volumes of reference data required for daily trading, accounting, settlement, risk management, and regulatory reporting.

 The market data distribution platforms are designed to transport over the network large amounts of data from financial markets.
 They are intended to respond to the fast changes on the financial markets, compressing or representing data using specially designed protocols to increase throughput and/or reduce latency.
 Most market data servers run on Solaris or Linux as main targets.
 However, some have versions for Windows.

 Feed handlers

 A typical usage can be a "feed handler" solution.
 Applications (sources) receive data from specific feed and connect to a server (authority) which accepts connections from clients (destinations) and redistributes data further.
 When a client (Destination) wants to subscribe for an instrument (to open an instrument), it sends a request to the server (authority) and if the server has not got the information in its cache it forwards the request to the source(s).
 Each time a server (authority) receives updates for an instrument, it sends them to all clients (destinations), subscribed for it.